 On March 1, France ratified the preliminary peace treaty.
-The Germans paraded through Paris that day and then withdrew from all positions south of the Seine River during March.
-They left their last positions around Paris on September 11, 1871.
+The Germans withdrew from their positions south of the Seine River during March, and left their last positions around Paris on September 11, 1871.

-Prepaid 10c occupation postage and 20c French postage by Parisian civilian Postmarked "K. BAYER FELDPOST VI" on April 23 at Bavarian bureau near Vincennes Transferred to nearby Fontenay-s-Bois on April 24 - French stamp cancelled GC "1543" Arrived in occupied Metz on April 26 - charged 30c unpaid occupation postage due
+Prepaid occupation and French postage - posted April 23 at "K. BAYER FELDPOST VI" bureau Transferred to nearby Fontenay-s-Bois on April 24 - arrived in occupied Metz on April 26